 Type: DSLR | Sensor: Full frame | Megapixels: 20.2MP | Lens mount: Canon EF | Screen: 3.2in touchscreen, 1,620,000 dots | Viewfinder: Pentaprism | Max burst speed: 14/16fps | Max video resolution: 4K | User level: Professional

-Built like a tank and almost as heavy, the Canon EOS-1D X Mark II nevertheless has sublimely natural handling, thanks to its built-in vertical grip and meticulously duplicated control buttons and dials.
-Like the competing Nikon D5, (see number 11 in this list) it sacrifices megapixels for outright speed.
-This means outright resolving fine detail isn’t this DSLR camera’s strong point, but it offers a blisteringly fast continuous drive rate of 14fps, rising to 16fps in Live View mode.
-This makes the Canon EOS-1D X Mark II ideal for shooting sports and wildlife, especially as the fast drive rate is backed up by a 61-point autofocus system that’s superb at tracking moving subjects.
-Images remain impressively noise-free even at very high ISO settings, making this one of the best pro DSLR cameras you can buy right now.
-Mirrorless rivals may match or beat it for continuous shooting speeds, but DSLRs like the EOS-1D X II still rule the roost – for now – at following fast-moving subjects.
+We can’t talk about the best DSLRs on the market without mentioning the Canon EOS-1D X Mark II.
+Built like a tank and almost as heavy, it nevertheless has sublimely natural handling, thanks to its built-in vertical grip and meticulously duplicated control buttons and dials.
+Like its rival the Nikon D5, (below) it sacrifices megapixels for outright speed – a blisteringly fast continuous drive rate of 14fps, rising to 16fps in Live View mode.
+This makes the Canon EOS-1D X Mark II the tool of choice for many professional sports and wildlife photographers, especially as the fast drive rate is backed up by a 61-point autofocus system that’s superb at tracking moving subjects.
+The price puts it way beyond the reach of most amateurs, but for many pro photographers, this or the Nikon D5 are the only tools for the job.

 Nikon’s top-flight professional camera for fast-paced action